borisrorsvort/simple-portfolio/_posts/2018-02-11-you-probably-don-t-need-an-automatic-admin-framework.md

 When companies that have no «design culture» choose a css framework, they often think that it will improve their design.

-With the famous «it’s good enough» approach, they will choose within the components of the pre-built framework without asking themselves if that is the best way to solve their desgin problems.
+With the famous «it’s good enough» approach, they will choose within the components of the pre-built framework without asking themselves if that is the best way to solve their desgin problem.

 To extend my typography teacher’s quote: «They will draw on the lines».

 ## Conclusions

-Choosing a automatic admin framework is most probably a bad idea, you’ll have more cash and flexibility developing ad-hoc interfaces.
+Choosing an automatic admin framework is most likely a bad idea, you’ll save money and gain flexibility developing ad-hoc interfaces.

 It’s time to stop thinking good design is a «nice to have».
 Design is as important and takes as much time as good code.